darklamp/ing-sw-2020-Secondari-Vela-Villa/README.md

 * Java 14 (because of [switch expressions](https://openjdk.java.net/jeps/361))
 * Maven 3.6.0+

-Maven is set up so as to create two jars: a server one and a client one.
+Maven is set up so as to create three jars: a server one and a two client ones: one contains both gui and cli, whereas the other is cli-only.
 By default, the pom detects the OS on which Maven is running and packages the client jar with the needed JavaFX libraries only.
 In case you want to create multi-platform jars, just add ``` -Pmulti ``` to the Maven command below.

 ```